 Members of the Sunshine Coast Fibreshed can take advantage of our lending library.
 Books can be borrowed for one month (unless they are needed as part of a display or event).
-Books and equipment (currently an electric drum carder) can be borrowed by arrangement; borrowers must pick up from and return items to the librarian.
+Books and equipment can be borrowed by arrangement; borrowers must pick up from and return items to the librarian.

-To check out a book, place a hold on a book, or reserve the drumcarder, email our librarian.
+To check out a book, place a hold on a book, or reserve any of the equipment listed below, email our librarian.

 Eco Colour: Botanical Dyes for Beautiful Textiles